 Michael is from Edinburgh, Scotland and now lives in New Jersey, USA, with his wife and their three daughters.

 We are so grateful to you for your prayers and support of Advancing Our Church.
 Please leave a voicemail using Speak Pipe.
-We’d love to hear from you.
-Please help us by giving us a rating on iTunes, retweeting our show or repost our episode on Facebook.
-You can follow our show on Twitter @AdvancePodcast or join our Facebook Group.
-Please subscribe to us on iTunes, Stitcher or use the RSS Feed.
+Please follow our show on Twitter @AdvancePodcast or join our Facebook Group.